jsalignon/cactus/docs/5_DA/Split.md

 ## DA_split__splitting_differential_abundance_results_in_subsets

 ### Description
-This process splits Differential abundance results into subsets in order to do enrichment analysis on many different angle and extract the most information out of the data.
+This process splits Differential abundance results into subsets in order to do enrichment analysis on many different angles and extract the most information out of the data.
-5 filters are used to split:
+4 filters are used to split:
   - ET: Experiment Type.
 Can be either 'ATAC', 'mRNA', 'both', 'both_ATAC', or 'both_mRNA'.
   - PA: Peak Annotation.
 Can be any combination of 'all', 'PA_3kb', 'PA_8kb', 'PA_2u1d', 'PA_TSS', 'PA_genProm', 'PA_genic', 'PA_prom', 'PA_distNC'.
 See [DA_ATAC__saving_detailed_results_tables](/docs/5_DA/DA_ATAC.md#DA_ATAC__saving_detailed_results_tables) for details. 'all' disable this filters (all peaks are included). <!-- this is named Peak Annotation (PA) in main.nf for now; need to change that -->
   PA_{3,8}kb: absolute distance of less than 3kb (kilo bases) or 8kb from the TSS